Helcaraxan/toolshare/problem-space.md

 Good: "Oh, Dave updated `test-runner-x` yesterday, recorded it in the onboarding doc, and pushed a new CI container - you just need to update your `tool-runner-x` to `1.2.3` and you're done."

+Best: "Oh, Dave updated `test-runner-x` yesterday, and I didn't even know that because my invokes just seamlessly started to use it; that's nice!"

 `toolshare`:

 1. Update source control (contains team-member's change to tools)
 1. `cd {checkout}`
-1. {do regular things and it fails locally}
+1. {do regular things and it ...
+Just Works - because toolshare will resolve versions per-invocation}
-1. `toolshare install`
-    * now you're in sync with whatever tool(s) were changed; if it still fails, it's _not_ tool drift that's causing this.

 #### ... when you are updating tool versions to keep up with fixes and features